 - Här får intet arbete utföras: Universitetsbiblioteket 100 år på Helgonabacken (2007), editors Håkan Håkansson, Eva Nylander and Björn Dal

-We also sell publications connected with the University Library and our collections in different ways.
+We also sell publications connected with the University Library and our collections.
 Contact us if you need more information!